 Water flows are consensually scraped from The Norwegian Water Resources and Energy Directorate, Glommens og Laagens Brukseierforening, and Friends of the Lysaker catchment.
 Weather observations and forecasts are provided by The Norwegian Meteorological Institute.

-Data on river sections, optimal water levels, and similar information is mostly based on these excellent guides.
+Data on river sections, optimal water levels, and similar information is primarily based on these excellent guides.
 If you haven't checked out these guides yet, be sure to do so - they're free!
-The whitewater kayaking community is deeply indebted to their author for his efforts to create these guides.
+The whitewater kayaking community is deeply indebted to their author for his efforts to maintain these guides.

 The printed Riverguide for Oppdal and around is also a nice source of information, but only for the Oppdal (and around) area.